Hand Over Heart Patriotic Holidays For Americans To Celebrate Every Year

 American Eagle Day (June 20th)

 Once upon a time, Benjamin Franklin suggested that the national bird of the newly formed U.S. should be the wild turkey.
-Fortunately, that idea didn’t gain traction, and instead, the U.S. ended up with the American Bald Eagle being their symbol.
+Fortunately, that idea didn’t gain traction, and instead, the U.S. ended up with the American Bald Eagle as their symbol.
 This is a good day to also remember that the bald eagle is still very much endangered, so all Americans should come together to protect these majestic birds.

 Independence Day (July 4th)

 You didn’t seriously think that we wouldn’t put the 4th of July on our list, did you?
 After all, no list of American patriotic holidays would be complete without Independence Day.
 If there’s one holiday on this list that most Americans are going to celebrate, it’s this one.
-Who could resist a day full of barbecues, fireworks, and family get-togethers?
+Who could resist a day full of barbecues, fireworks, and family gatherings?

-Gold Star Mother’s Day (Last Sunday In September)
+Gold Star Mother’s Day (Last Sunday in September)

-This is the most solemn of all of the holidays we’d like to talk about.
-It’s a day for all Americans to show appreciation to the mothers who lost a son or daughter while they were serving the U.S. It’s a day to remember their sacrifices and show them the love and appreciation they deserve.
+This is the most solemn of all the holidays we’d like to talk about.
+It’s a day for all Americans to show appreciation to the mothers who lost a son or daughter while serving the U.S. It’s a day to remember their sacrifices and show them the love and appreciation they deserve.

-National Immigrant’s Day (October 28th)
+National Immigrants Day (October 28th)

-The last holiday on our list is National Immigrant’s Day.
+The last holiday on our list is National Immigrants Day.
 This is a day to remember that immigrants are the lifeblood of the United States and are the main reason why this country has become one of the most successful countries in the world.
 This is a good day for Americans to keep that in mind.

 Well, that wraps things up for us.
 We hope we inspired you to celebrate the U.S. Patriotism is more than just grilling a few BBQ pork steaks, shooting off a few fireworks, or drinking a few beers.
 Patriotism is a deep love for one’s country, and the above holidays represent exactly that.
 We just hope that more people will see the beauty of these holidays and how they represent the American dream.